I am an Assistant Professor of Finance at the University of Mississippi.

 Abstract: I study how regulatory burden disrupts the careers of productive inventors.
 Using structural topic modeling and the text of paperwork regulations, I develop a time-varying inventor-specific measure of regulatory burden.
 I show that inventors facing high burden exhibit decreased productivity and lower quality innovations.
 A 1 standard deviation increase in time spent on compliance decreases patenting by 5.4% and decreases citations accrued by 5.1%.
 These results are stronger in Star Inventors.
 In labor markets, I find evidence consistent with a disutility channel: after experiencing increases in burden, inventors are more likely to change jobs and seek lower burden technology areas.

-Presentations: Georgetown University Spring 2025 Labor and Finance Group Conference, Southern Finance Association 2024, Financial Management Association 2024, Financial Management Association European Conference 2024, American Law & Economics Association 2024 (Roundtable), Eastern Finance Association 2024, American Finance Association 2024 (PhD Poster Session), Financial Management Association 2023 (Special PhD Paper Presentation and Doctoral Consortium), Federal Reserve Bank of Philadelphia 2023, Financial Management Association European Conference 2023 (Doctoral Consortium), IFPHD Seminar 2024, University of Mississippi (Ole Miss) 2024, University of Massachusetts Amherst 2024, University of Denver 2024, Marquette University 2024, Florida Atlantic University 2024, San Diego State University 2024
+Presentations: Financial Intermediation Research Society Annual Meeting 2025, Georgetown University Spring 2025 Labor and Finance Group Conference, Southern Finance Association 2024, Financial Management Association 2024, Financial Management Association European Conference 2024, American Law & Economics Association 2024 (Roundtable), Eastern Finance Association 2024, American Finance Association 2024 (PhD Poster Session), Financial Management Association 2023 (Special PhD Paper Presentation and Doctoral Consortium), Federal Reserve Bank of Philadelphia 2023, Financial Management Association European Conference 2023 (Doctoral Consortium), IFPHD Seminar 2024, University of Mississippi (Ole Miss) 2025, University of Massachusetts Amherst 2025, University of Denver 2024, Marquette University 2024, Florida Atlantic University 2024, San Diego State University 2024

 Escaping Non-Compete Agreements: The Role of Social Connections